-- Low weight
+- Low body weight

-- Alcohol abuse
+- Alcohol use disorder

-- History of falls
+- A history of falls

-- Family history of osteoporosis
+- A family history of osteoporosis

 - Severe back pain

-- Loss of height with stooped posture (kyphosis}
+- Loss of height with stooped posture— kyphosis

 Copyright © Nucleus Medical Media, Inc.

-Certain medications can help prevent bone loss, increase bone density, and reduce your risk of fractures.
-These may include:
+Medicines can help prevent bone loss, increase bone density, and lower the risk of breaks.
+Medicine choices may include: